sashadt/docs/docs/services.md

 **Note**: The matchUrl in this case will match any URL so it could have been omitted.

-In addition to the explicit metadata variables defined in the services, there are implicit and global variables that can be use in the service configuration also.
+In addition to the explicit metadata variables defined in the services, there are implicit and global variables that can be used in the service configuration also.
 Implicit variables are specific to the service while global variables are specific to the Gateway.

 **Note**: These variables are only applicable to the following properties: _srcUrl, proxy.address, docker.run, docker.exec and apex.launchArgs values (not names)_